 As you get ready to ship your car, you may be tempted to load it with a few extra items.
 After all, this sounds convenient, doesn’t it?
 Especially, if you are in the process of moving.
 When you check carefully, it turns out that leaving personal belongings in the car may not only be more expensive, it may also go against the rules.

 Is it against the rules to ship personal items in your car?

-These are not just rules set by the shipping companies.
-They are regulations coming from the Department of Transportation.
+Rules and regulations coming from the Department of Transportation must be observed.
 Auto transport companies are prohibited to ship overweight loads and face penalties for going against the laws.
-I know you may be wondering what the rationale for this law is, so I will try to give you some reasons.

-Firstly, car haulers do not have a license to transport cargo other than vehicles.
-Thus, if you try to ship your household appliances together with the car, it’ll go against the official rules.
+Car haulers do not have a license to transport cargo other than vehicles, such as any type of household items.
+Thus, if you try to ship your appliances together with the car, it is against the official rules.

 Shipping a car implies going through several stages and crossing borders and sometimes takes longer.
 Leaving any valuable personal items in the car may be dangerous, as they can be a subject of theft.

 This is why many auto shipping companies require you to store your personal items in non-visible places.
 For example, you can put them in the trunk or under your seat, as long as they are not visible at the window-level.